maxim945/PyEED-Fullprototype/specifications/Example.md

 ### ProteinDatabase

 - __database__
-  - Type: integer
+  - Type: string
   - Description: Position in the sequence where the domain starts
 - __link_to_database__
-  - Type: integer
+  - Type: string
   - Description: Position in the sequence where the domain ends

 ### DNADatabase

 - __database__
-  - Type: integer
+  - Type: string
   - Description: Position in the sequence where the domain starts
 - __link_to_database__
-  - Type: integer
+  - Type: string
   - Description: Position in the sequence where the domain ends

 ### StandardNumberingScheme